LucasJJulien/definitive-opensource/README.md

 > Discussions and contributions are welcome!
 This project is in it's early stages and a lot hasn't been ironed out yet.
 Submit or make changes by forking this repo, editing, commiting, and opening a pull-request - or just raise an issue.
 For more information on [contributing](CONTRIBUTING.md) and [guidelines](GUIDELINES.md) for open-source software submissions, consult their respective pages.

 > [!CAUTION]
-> Starcounts are hard-coded and may not reflect latest values.
-API retrieval system of stars currently in development.
+> We have a **very rigorous** vetting and research process.
+Please consult the guideline properly when making submissions.
+We continously monitor projects on the list and immediately remove projects that no longer fit the criteria.

 ## Why another list?
 There's plenty of awesome lists on GitHub, many focusing on open source specifically.
 However I've found them including many long-deprecated apps, cluttered with smaller projects on the verge of extinction, or missing a lot of modern open source projects.

 This list aims to be comprehensive and highly curated, consolidating only the best open source projects.
 Mostly apps with a solid user base, solid set of contributors, and visible long term growth are included.
 These criteria are nothing more than suggestions, however, and projects with potential or ones that set out on a unique path can bypass the above criteria.

-We have a **very rigorous** vetting and research process.
-Please consult the guideline properly when making submissions.
-We continously monitor projects on the list and immediately remove projects that no longer fit the criteria.

 ## Tags